CommonWalrus/TechnicalWritingPortfolio/How to play Magic.md

 ![Staff of Domination](https://cards.scryfall.io/large/front/7/9/7980fc3b-71d5-427d-bd42-087256fd2059.jpg?1562877858)

 #### Enchantments
 Enchantments are magic that seeps into something, be that a creature or the world at large.
-Some enchantments can have sweeping effects, like making your opponents unable to takke you.
+Some enchantments can have sweeping effects, like making your opponents unable to attack you.
 Others, like auras, a common enchantment subtype, can enhance and augment creatures to new heights of strength.

 ![Wilderness Reclaimation](https://cards.scryfall.io/large/front/5/4/54af08f7-9c6c-464e-b2f7-2b5803f36481.jpg?1584831336)